neurodivergence/neurodivergence/README.md

 feel free to int

 dni:
-- spiritualwhiteout or any of your friends, i'm sorry, but i don't like you guys. i don't want to be hoovered and discarded again. this friendship has involved a lot of hoovering, breadcrumbing, and one-sided effort, according to my friends' advice. i'm not a placeholder, okay? maybe try finding someone else
+- spiritualwhiteout or any of your friends, i'm sorry, but i don't like you guys. i don't want to be hoovered and discarded again. this friendship has involved a lot of hoovering, breadcrumbing, and one-sided, according to my friends' advice. i'm not a placeholder, okay? maybe try finding someone else

 as a person with bpd i really cant handle with friendships like these anymore